2023 Global Amendments to the Base gTLD Registry Agreement (RA), Specification 13, and 2013 Registrar Accreditation Agreement (RAA)

 Majority Threshold Charts:

-Applicable Registry Operators Majority Threshold (below): this graph represents the progress of the vote towards the affirmative approval of a majority of Applicable Registry Operators, with each Applicable Registry Operator having one vote per TLD registry agreement.
+Applicable Registry Operators Majority Threshold (below): this graph represents the final vote towards the affirmative approval of a majority of Applicable Registry Operators, with each Applicable Registry Operator having one vote per TLD registry agreement.

 *As of 20 March 2023

-Brand Registry Operators Majority Threshold (below): this graph represents the progress of the vote towards the affirmative approval of a majority of Applicable Brand Registry Operators, with each Applicable Brand Registry Operator having one vote per TLD registry agreement.
+Brand Registry Operators Majority Threshold (below): this graph represents the final vote towards the affirmative approval of a majority of Applicable Brand Registry Operators, with each Applicable Brand Registry Operator having one vote per TLD registry agreement.

 *As of 20 March 2023